rfshelley/Documentation/getting-started/first-smartapp.rst

     This would then call the specified handler method when there is any reported change to the ``"motion"`` attribute.
     For attributes that don't have a discrete set of possible values (for example, temperature readings), this is how we subscribe to changes for that attribute.

-    We can then get the value of the event in the event handler by looking at the ``value`` of the passed-in Event.
+    We can then get the value of the Event in the event handler by looking at the ``value`` of the passed-in Event.
     If we were to do this in our SmartApp, it would look like this:

     .. code-block:: groovy